Login | Register

 The buttons along the left side with industries are really ugly.

-1) Visit http://www.StaffingReviews.com.
+1) Visit https://www.StaffingReviews.com.
 What is your initial impression of what you see?
 Are you immediately drawn to click any of the buttons?
 Why or why not?

 Upon visiting http://www.staffingreviews.com the first thing that caught my eye was the big blue header at the top.
 After that, my eyes were not sure where to go!
 At a glance, there seems like an overwhelming amount of information on the home page.
 It only took a few moments to find where everything was located, however.
 My eyes finally landed on the “Business Categories” navigation bar on the left of the page.
 If there are any buttons I am drawn too, it would be these.
 This is most likely because of the navigation bar’s clean and simple layout.
 I’ve found that with many successful and appealing websites, clean and simple is the best way to go.